 The only thing that is more important than the quality of the artwork and texts is the idea behind them.
 That is what I understand as the “concept”.

 When I develop visual or written material for games, I don’t just write what I think is “cool”.
-I take a step back, put on my marketing glasses and focus on what is setting this game, this part of its setting or this character or piece of equipment apart from the other items within the game and in regard to other games.
+I take a step back, put on my marketing glasses and focus on what is setting this game, this location or this character or piece of equipment apart from the other items within the game and in regard to other games.

-When I think about a POS promotion, I actually use roleplaying techniques: I assume the role of the customer, the one putting together the display, the shop manager, even your own sales team to get a better understanding of every facet of the situation, from various angles.
+When I think about a POS promotion, I actually use roleplaying techniques: I assume the role of the customer, the one putting together the display, the shop manager, even your own sales team.
+This way, I get a better understanding of every facet of the situation, from various angles.
 After all: What good is the best sales display if the stressed clerk has no incentive to put it together?

 For me, it is never sufficient to just have a nice creative headline and a good visual.